Snapshot of Teacher Retirement

 The basic structure of Illinois’s teacher defined benefit (DB) pension is similar to that of other states.
-Unlike other retirement funds, a teacher’s contributions and those made on his or her behalf by the state or school district do not determine the value of the pension at retirement.
+Unlike other retirement funds, a teacher’s contributions and those made on their behalf by the state or school district do not determine the value of the pension at retirement.
 Although those contributions are invested in the market, and often managed by private equity and hedge funds, a teacher’s pension wealth is not derived from the returns on those investments.
-Instead, it is determined by a formula based on his or her years of experience and final salary.
+Instead, it is determined by a formula based on their years of experience and final salary.

 Finally, most states, including Illinois, have adopted multiple benefit tiers for teachers depending on when they were hired.
 Illinois's benefit tiers can be found here.

 Pension wealth is derived from a formula.
 The figure below illustrates how a teacher pension is calculated in Illinois.
 It is important to note, however, that the state assesses an educator’s final salary based on the average of their highest years of salary during 8 consecutive years out of the final 10 of their career.
 For example, a teacher who works for 25 years with a final average salary of $70,000 would be eligible for an annual pension benefit worth 55 percent of their final salary.

 |2.2% Multiplier||X||Highest avg. salary during 8 consecutive years out of the final 10||X||Years of service|

 Who Qualifies for a Teacher Pension in Illinois?